raflyadek/Pokedex/README.md

 # Android MVVM Architecture - Pokedex App

-`MVVM Architecture` is one of the most popular architectur to develop an app.
+`MVVM Architecture` is one of the most popular architecture to develop an app.
 MVVM architectural pattern divides an application into three key components: Model, View, and ViewModel.
 Model: This is your business logic and data.
 Here, you process data, perform operations, and interact with data sources.
 View: This is the User Interface (UI).
 ViewModel: Acts as a mediator between the model and view.
 This `Pokedex` Android App i build using `kotlin` and `jetpack compose`.
 I use `Retrofit` for network calling library, `Dagger-hilt` for dependency Injection.

 <img src="app/src/main/res/drawable/list_screen_pokedex.png" width=300 height=400> <img src="app/src/main/res/drawable/detail_screen_pokedex.png" width=300 height=400>